mlbuchet/declutter_resample/Readme.md

 Repository created on June 1st, 2018 by Mickaël Buchet.

-The purpose of this repository is to contains releasable versions of various old softwares developed for research.
+The purpose of this repository is to contains releasable versions of the denoising algorithm named declutter and resampling.
+Theoretical details about the algorithm can be found in "Declutter and Resampling: Towards Parameter-free Denoising" by M. Buchet, T. K. Dey, J. Wang and Y. Wang, Journal of Computational Geometry, 2018.

 Testing is done using the catch framework.